 Magazine followed the evolution of sequencing projects that improved disease diagnosis and led to the development of innovative treatments

 Injected under the membranes that protect the spinal cord, nusinersen is one of the most expensive medicines in the world.
 When released, the six doses given during the first year of treatment cost US$750,000 in the United States.
-From the second year onwards, the number of applications and the cost of the lifelong therapy fall by half.
+From the second year onwards, the number of applications and the cost of lifelong therapy fall by half.
 In Brazil, the Unified Health System (SUS) has offered the drug since April for cases that manifest during the first six months of life and, from now forward, for cases that begin after six months.
 There are 300 to 400 children born with SMA each year throughout the country.

-Advances in sequencing techniques and the evolution of bioinformatics have made it possible to compare the genomes of healthy individuals with those with various diseases, and to identify the cause of monogenic conditions, which has not yet been viable for more complex diseases involving multiple genes (polygenic).
+Advances in sequencing techniques and the evolution of bioinformatics have made it possible to compare the genomes of healthy individuals with those of individuals with various diseases and to identify the cause of monogenic conditions, which has not yet been viable for more complex diseases involving multiple genes (polygenic).
 “This knowledge was essential for improving identification and treatment, as well as prevention through family genetic counseling,” explains geneticist Mayana Zatz, coordinator of the Human Genome and Stem Cell Research Center (HUG-CELL) at USP, one of the Research, Innovation, and Dissemination Centers (RIDC) funded by FAPESP.
 At HUG-CELL, a single test detects altered genes associated with nearly 6,700 diseases (neuromuscular disease, hereditary cancers, autism, and others).

 When the first version of the human genome was published in 2001, there was excessive optimism among many researchers, a feeling that reverberated through the media, raising expectations that were difficult to live up to.
 At the time, American geneticist Francis Collins compared the genome to a book that chronicled the journey of our species through time.
 Then director of the National Human Genome Research Institute (NHGRI) in the United States that coordinated the public sequencing consortium, Collins added: “It’s a transformative textbook of medicine, with insights that will give healthcare providers immense new powers to treat, prevent, and cure disease.”

 This hyperbolic tone contrasted with the restraint used in scientific articles reporting the accomplishment, one published on February 15, 2001, in the journal Nature by the Collins consortium and another in Science on the next day by the Venter team.
 In speaking to peers, Collins’s group was cautious.
-They stated there would be long-term consequences for medicine and ended the article by saying, “We must set realistic expectations that the most important benefits will not be realized overnight.”
+They stated there would be long-term consequences for medicine and ended the article by saying “We must set realistic expectations that the most important benefits will not be realized overnight.”

-In Science, Venter and his collaborators wrote: “The sequence is only the first level of understanding the genome.
+In Science, Venter and his collaborators wrote “The sequence is only the first level of understanding the genome.
 All genes and their control elements must be identified; their functions, in concert as well as in isolation, defined; their sequence variation worldwide described; and the relation between genome variation and specific phenotypic characteristics determined.”